AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-32805-->

-*  {{ site.data.var.ee }} no longer throws an error when a shopper clicks **Update Cart** after changing  a product quantity in the mini cart.
-Previously, {{ site.data.var.ee }} displayed this error:  `The quote item isn't found.
+*  Adobe Commerce no longer throws an error when a shopper clicks **Update Cart** after changing  a product quantity in the mini cart.
+Previously, Adobe Commerce displayed this error:  `The quote item isn't found.
 Verify the item and try again`.

 <!--- MC-43176-->